collective/collective.googleanalytics/README.txt

     published
         Since the item was published.

+Since Analytics reports are rendered asynchronously, these keys must be set in the request sent by the asynchronous loader, not in the original request.

-Since dates for reports are dynamic, Analytics reports implement two special dimensions that are date sensitive.
+Since dates for reports are dynamic, the plugin also provides two special dimensions that are date sensitive.
 This allows the granularity of the report results to be set based on the date range selected.
 (For example, if you specify a date range of a year, you probably don't want to segment your results by day.